-Few invitations land with more weight or carry more excitement than the one to play Cypress Point Club.
+Few invitations in golf carry more weight or more excitement than the one to play Cypress Point Club.

 But beauty alone doesn’t explain the allure of Cypress Point.